 - Style of voice, for example, loud, soft, frequent, irregular.

-- Movement of the body, for example, gestures, face, eyes.
+- Movement of the body, for example, gestures, face, and eyes.

 - Eye contact.
 In the United States, this often conveys sincerity.
 In other cultures, though, it might convey aggressiveness or hostility.

 - Frequent movements of the body.
-Frequent movements might convey nervousness, poor listening.
+Frequent movements might convey nervousness and poor listening.

 - Arms crossed may mean defensiveness, which impedes communication.

 Your body language is often the true “compass” of your impression of something.
 For you to remain authentic, you need to be in touch with your own non-verbal communication.
 Different people have different physical reactions in different situations.
 Consider the following:

 - Are you moving your arms and legs a lot?
 If so, maybe you are afraid, frustrated, or confused about something.

 - Is your mouth dry?
 Then maybe you are afraid of something.